Guide for Buying Health Insurance

 within 60 days.
 You must also pay the entire premium, up to 102

-• If COBRA does not apply in your case – perhaps because you work
+percent of the cost of the coverage. - If COBRA does not apply in your case – perhaps because you work

 for an employer with fewer than 20 employees – you may be able to